The Island (2005 film): Plot

-McCord provides the name of Lincoln's sponsor, yacht designer Tom Lincoln, in LA and helps them to the Yucca maglev station, where they board an Amtrak train to LA before mercenaries kill him.
-In NYC, Jordan's sponsor, supermodel Sarah Jordan, is comatose following a car crash and requires transplants from Jordan to survive.
+McCord provides the name of Lincoln's sponsor, yacht designer Tom Lincoln, in Los Angeles and helps them to the Yucca maglev station, where they board an Amtrak train to Los Angeles before mercenaries kill him.
+In New York City, Jordan's sponsor, supermodel Sarah Jordan, is comatose following a car crash and requires transplants from Jordan to survive.
+Lincoln and Jordan evade both the Los Angeles Police Department and the mercenaries and arrive at Tom's house.

-Lincoln also meets Tom, who gives him some explanation about the cloning institute, causing Lincoln to realize that he has gained Tom's memories.
+Lincoln meets Tom, who gives him some explanation about the cloning institute, causing Lincoln to realize that he has gained Tom's memories.
 Tom seemingly agrees to help Lincoln and Jordan reveal Merrick's crimes to the public, but secretly betrays them to Merrick and Laurent, as he desperately needs Lincoln's liver to survive his cirrhosis.

-Tricking Lincoln into leaving with him, although Jordan had warned him she believed he was lying, Tom brings him to an ambush that results in a car chase through suburban LA.
+Tricking Lincoln into leaving with him, although Jordan had warned him she believed he was lying, Tom brings him to an ambush that results in a car chase through suburban Los Angeles.
 It ends with Lincoln tricking Laurent into believing Tom is the clone and killing him, allowing him to assume Tom's identity.
 Returning to Tom's home, Lincoln and Jordan give in to their romantic urges and have sex.

 Merrick surmises that a cloning defect was responsible for Lincoln's memories and behavior, resulting in him and every future clone generation to question their environment and even tap into their sponsor's memories.
 To prevent this, he decides to eliminate the four latest generations of clones.
 Lincoln and Jordan, however, plan to liberate the other clones.
 Posing as Tom, Lincoln returns to the compound to destroy the holographic projectors that conceal the outside world.
 Jordan allows herself to be caught to assist Lincoln's plan.

-Laurent, who has moral qualms about the clones' treatment after witnessing their fight for survival and learning that Sarah Jordan may not survive even with the organ transplants, helps Jordan.
-Lincoln kills Merrick with a Harpoon gun, and the clones are freed, seeing the outside world for the first time.
+Laurent, who has moral qualms about the clones' treatment after witnessing their fight for survival and learning that Sarah may not survive even with the organ transplants, helps Jordan.
+Lincoln kills Merrick with a harpoon gun, and the clones are freed, seeing the outside world for the first time.
 As Laurent seemingly gives up his mercenary life, Lincoln and Jordan sail away in one of Tom's boats together toward an island, fulfilling their dream of one day going to such a place.